 See sections: C.1.36, C.2.3, C.2.4 and E.2

-с I .
-Complies Х
+Complies X Partial compliance Explanation

-46. The Audit Committee may call any employee or executive of the company into its meetings, even ordering their appearance without the presence of any other senior officer.
+46. The Audit Committee may call any employee or executive of the company into it meetings, even ordering their appearance without the presence of any other senio officer.

 Complies X Explanation